department-of-veterans-affairs/va.gov-team/content/chatbot-copy.md

 # QUESTION BANK

-#### 8. What should I do if I have an upcoming VA health appointment?
+#### 8. What should I do if I have or need a VA health appointment?

 ##### For scheduled procedures